Acid Reflux and Gut Dysbiosis: Why Treating the Root Cause May Be the Missing Piece

 This is one of the more uncomfortable realities in reflux management: the most commonly used treatment may, over time, contribute to the conditions driving the problem in the first place.

 Stomach acid serves as one of the body’s primary defenses against bacteria.
 When acid is persistently suppressed, that protective barrier is reduced, allowing bacteria to survive and migrate into the small intestine.
-A published study in Alimentary Pharmacology and Therapeutics found that SIBO occurred significantly more frequently in long-term PPI users than in either IBS patients or healthy controls, and that high-dose rifaximin eradicated 87 to 91% of SIBO cases in patients who continued PPI therapy during treatment.
+A study published in Clinical Gastroenterology and Hepatology found that SIBO occurred in 50% of long-term PPI users, significantly more frequently than in IBS patients (24.5%) or healthy controls (6%).
+High-dose rifaximin was found to eradicate SIBO in 87–91% of cases even in patients who continued PPI therapy during treatment.

 What Does a Root-Cause Approach to Reflux Look Like?